-Students that fail two (2) or more credits in the previous grading period will be ineligible to participate for 15 school days of the sports season.
+Students must pass 70% of credited courses at the conclusion of a marking period or they will be ineligible to participate for 15 school days of the sports season.
 Students are able to practice with their team during the initial ineligibility period, but are not allowed to compete or travel.
-Ineligible students will start to serve the 15-day penalty the day after report cards are issued using the marking period or semester grade.
+Ineligible students will start to serve the 15-day penalty the day after report cards are issued using the marking period and semester grades.

 End of year grading period:

-Athletes must pass six (6) of the nine (9) credits at the conclusion of grades 9th, 10th and 11th to be eligible to practice or compete in athletics for the following school year.
+Athletes must pass 70% of credited courses at the conclusion of grades 9th, 10th and 11th to be eligible to practice or compete in athletics for the following school year.
+Each wrap-around course will count as 0.5 of a credited course, all other credited courses will count as 1 credit.
 If the athlete attends summer school and passes enough credits to meet requirements, eligibility will be granted.

 Comprehensive Initial Pre-Participation Physical Evaluation

 You are eligible only if you have completed a comprehensive initial pre-participation physical evaluation ("CIPPE"), performed by an Authorized Medical Examiner (as that term is defined in the GLOSSARY of the PIAA By-Laws) before your first sport season's first Practice of that school year.
 If you want to participate in subsequent sport(s) in the same school year, you may be required to be re-evaluated and re-certified that your physical condition is satisfactory.
 Wrestlers must also obtain a certification of the minimum wrestling weight at which they may wrestle during that season.

 In all cases, an Authorized Medical Examiner must certify, on the PIAA CIPPE form, as to your physical fitness to participate in the particular sport(s) involved.
 A CIPPE may be performed no earlier than June 1st and, regardless of when performed during the school year, remains effective only until the next May 31st.